 This construction type is addressed by the codes/standards of the country.
-BS 8110 (British Standard).
-The year the first code/standard addressing this type of construction issued was 1980's.
-The BS 8110 code also includes national building codes, specifications for materials and seismic standards.
 Title of the code or standard: BS 8110 (British Standard).
 Year the first code/standard addressing this type of construction issued: 1980's National building code, material codes and seismic codes/standards: The BS 8110 code also includes national building codes, specifications for materials and seismic standards.